samarthdd/cs-k8s-api/Integration/Filedrop_AWS.md

     /home/ubuntu/wc-coredns-configmap.yml
     /home/ubuntu/setupscCluster.sh
     ```
-- In case you are missing `wc-coredns-configmap.yml`, `setupscCluster.sh` run:
+- In case you are missing `wc-coredns-configmap.yml` and `setupscCluster.sh` run:
    ```
    wget https://raw.githubusercontent.com/k8-proxy/vmware-scripts/cs-api-ck8/packer/wc-coredns-configmap.yml
    wget https://raw.githubusercontent.com/k8-proxy/vmware-scripts/cs-api-ck8/packer/setupscCluster.sh
    ```
-- In case you are missing the rest of the files also create and edit them (using vi/vim) with values as shown below
+- In case you are missing the rest of the files also, create and edit them (using vi/vim) with values as shown below

 - Update each text file with corresponding values:
 ```